virtualsquare/libnlq/README.md

   return (error < 0) ? nlq_return_errno(error) : retvalue;
 }
 ```
 This function adds a link.
-The attribute IFLA_LINKINFO has one or two sub-attributes: IFLA_INFO_KIND and IFLA_INFO_DATA. `linkinfo` is created by `nlq_createxattr` and can be used as a message to add the sub-attributes.
+The attribute `IFLA_LINKINFO` has one or two sub-attributes: `IFLA_INFO_KIND` and `IFLA_INFO_DATA`. `linkinfo` is created by `nlq_createxattr` and can be used as a message to add the sub-attributes.
 When all the sub-attributes have been added `nlq_addxattr` adds the complete attribute including all the sub-attributes to the netlink message.

 ## Server side usage